 There’s hope for a connected Philippines yet.
 The Department of Science and Technology (DOST) held a press conference today to discuss the upcoming rollout of its P1.4-billion public WiFi project and to clarify certain aspects of the landmark service that will connect millions of Filipinos to the Internet at no cost.
+The internet is now a vital component of every day, be it in public or at home.
+This has spawned a competitive industry of internet companies trying to provide the best deals for customers.
+Although there are those who prefer using an office cell signal booster to get the best out of their wifi coverage, there are also those who rely more on cell phone data plans rather than hot spots because it is believed that it might not be safe.

 There’s hope for a connected Philippines yet.
 The DOST will unveil its P1.4-billion public WiFi project on July 24.